Classes/characters of reflection groups

 qΒ²+q

 returns, for the i-th irreducible representation of the complex reflection group or Spets W, a list of matrices images of the generating reflections of W in a model of the representation (for Spets, the result is a NamedTuple with fields gens, a representation of Group(W), and F, the matrix for W.phi in the representation).
-This function is based on the classification, and is not yet fully implemented for G₃₄; 78 representations are missing out of 169, that is, representations of dimension β‰₯140, except half of those of dimensions 315, 420 and 840.
+This function is based on the classification, and is not yet fully implemented for Gββ; 60 representations are missing out of 169, that is, about half of representations of dimension β₯140. nothing is returned for a missing representation.

 julia> representation(complex_reflection_group(24),3)